AppFair/appfair.github.io/index.md

 Apps target macOS 12 "Monterey" and Swift version 5.5, giving them access to modern Swift features like async/await.

 The distribution process for App Fair apps is instantaneous, automatic, and free.
-The only requirement is a GitHub account that is publicly associated with an `.edu` e-mail address, along with a willingness to share your work freely with the rest of the world.
+The only requirement is a GitHub account that is publicly associated with an academic e-mail address, along with a willingness to share your work freely with the rest of the world.
 No additional registration, sign-up, or approval is required in order to start developing and distributing apps for the App Fair.

 Apps are built, validated, and distributed using GitHub's free actions for open-source projects, and so there is never any cost associated with building and distributing your apps through the App Fair.